Hierarchically hyperbolic groups and uniform exponential growth: Introduction

-We will work in the context of \emph{hierarchically hyperbolic groups} (HHG).
+The main technical result of this paper is an analogous version of \Cref{thm_main_and_appendix} for the larger class of hierarchically hyperbolic groups.
 This is a large class of groups introduced by Behrstock, Hagen, and Sisto \cite{BehrstockHagenSisto:HHS2} whose structure is similar to that of mapping class groups and CAT(0) cubical groups.
 This class of groups includes hyperbolic groups, mapping class groups, many (conjecturally all) CAT(0) cubical groups, fundamental groups of most 3--manifolds, and various combinations of the above groups, including direct products, certain quotients, and graph products \cite{BehrstockHagenSisto:HHS2,BerlaiRobbio}.

 Hierarchically hyperbolic groups and, more generally, hierarchically hyperbolic spaces are defined axiomatically, generalizing the Masur--Minsky machinery for mapping class groups \cite{MM}.
 Roughly speaking, a \emph{hierarchically hyperbolic space} (HHS) consists of a metric space $\mathcal X$ along with the following data: an index set $\s$ of \emph{domains} with three relations (nesting, transversality, and orthogonality), $\delta$--hyperbolic spaces $\fontact U$ associated to each domain $U\in \s$, and projection maps $\X\to\fontact U$ and $\fontact U\to\fontact V$ (defined for certain $U,V\in \s$) satisfying certain conditions.
 We denote this entire package of information by $(\mathcal X,\s)$.
-In some sense, this set of hyperbolic spaces can be thought of as a set of coordinate spaces: we are used to understanding the space \(\mathbb{R}^n\) by associating to a point a \(n\)--tuple of elements of \(\mathbb{R}\), which is a hyperbolic space.
+In some sense, this set of hyperbolic spaces can be thought of as a set of coordinate spaces.
+We are used to understanding the space \(\mathbb{R}^n\) by associating to a point a \(n\)--tuple of elements of \(\mathbb{R}\), which is a hyperbolic space.
 A simplistic but useful viewpoint on hierarchically hyperbolic space is to think of the hierarchical structure as nothing but a more complicated coordinate system on the metric space $\X$.
 We discuss this in more detail in \Cref{sec:coordsys}.
 A \emph{hierarchically hyperbolic group} (HHG) is essentially a group whose Cayley graph is an HHS such that the action of the group on the Cayley graph is compatible with the HHS structure; we use $(G,\s)$ to denote a HHG.

-Our main result is a structure theorem for virtually torsion-free hierarchically hyperbolic groups which gives a condition under which such groups have uniform exponential growth.
+The following is a structure theorem for virtually torsion-free hierarchically hyperbolic groups providing a sufficient condition for uniform exponential growth.

 \begin{theorem} Let $(G,\s)$ be a virtually torsion-free hierarchically hyperbolic group.
 Then either $G$ has uniform exponential growth, or there is a space \(E\) such that the Cayley graph of $G$ is quasi-isometric to \(\mathbb{Z} \times E\). \end{theorem}